Three times a week, we do our podcast, Verdict with Ted Cruz.

 And so essentially, the Obama administration did not want to live under these new rules.

-On the other hand, they wanted to expand the network of people who would receive classified information pursuant to their own request, and then they could use that information to subvert the Trump administration and to some extent protect the Obama legacy.
+On the other hand, they wanted to expand the network of people who would receive classified information pursuant to their own request, and then they could use that information to subvert the Trump administration and, to some extent, protect the Obama legacy.

 So I want to talk about the Obama legacy issue here quickly, Harry, and that is this.

-Normally presidents go away, they do their library, they do humanitarian efforts, whatever it might be.
+They do humanitarian efforts, whatever it might be.

 This is the put-up.

-Okay, it's a free country, say whatever you want to say.
+Say whatever you want to say.

 But when you look at the situation as it exists with this legacy attempt to protect, this president, former president, President Obama, former President Obama, is not going away quietly.